E-r-1-c/networking-labs/04-network-security/01-acl-traffic-filtering/README.md

 ## Overview

-This lab demonstrates how standard and extended IPv4 access control lists control traffic between multiple networks.
+This lab demonstrates how standard and extended IPv4 access control lists control traffic between networks.

-HR, IT, and Guest devices are placed in separate VLANs.
-R1 routes between the client networks and a server network running HTTP, HTTPS, and FTP.

-A standard ACL blocks Guest traffic from reaching HR.
-An extended ACL controls which server services each client network is allowed to use.
+A router connects HR, IT, Guest, and Server networks.
+A standard ACL blocks Guest traffic from reaching HR, while an extended ACL controls which HTTP, HTTPS, FTP, and ICMP traffic each client network can send to the server.

 ---